-The MSA program is open to students with undergraduate degrees in accountancy as well as degrees in other fields.
+The MSA program is open to students with undergraduate degrees in accountancy as well as degrees in other related fields.
 If you have a bachelor's degree in accounting, you will take 30 semester hours of coursework, which can be completed in one year of full-time studies or two years of part-time studies.
-If your undergraduate degree is in another area, you will take 48 semester hours of graduate study.
+If your undergraduate degree is in another area, the Director of Graduate Programs will review your application and may require completing of foundational accounting prerequisite courses before entering the MSA.

 The Master of Science in Accountancy program at Aurora University has a rigorous curriculum based on the American Institute of Certified Public Accountants (AICPA) conceptual framework.
 The dual purpose of the curriculum is to provide a sound basis for participation in the accounting profession and preparation to successfully complete a certification examination.